When Teaching The Alphabet To Kids – Use Games To Make It Fun

 We started with the letter, “A” and now we are at the letter “J.” You can read more about that here.
 However, Azy is also recognizing more of the letters even though we are not teaching those yet.

 This is happening because he still watching the DVD and is liking it more, so he is interacting and learning the letters.
 When he chooses the Magnetic Puzzle, he asked for all the puzzle pieces and he puts them in their respective places.
-See Azy doing letters that we are not yet teaching.
+See another video below with Azy identifying the letter “Y” that we have not introduced yet.

 We Made a Deal